 The largest children’s hospital in the UK is our testbed for evaluation of the app.
 App content is validated by clinical teams at the hospital.

 Clinical evaluation of the app is being led by Dr Lucy Bray, Professor of Child Health Literacy.
-Research results will be published in Summer 2019.
+Research results will be ready for publication in Summer 2019.

 Our user research partners conduct regular testing of prototypes with patients, parents and clinicians.